pnewstein/registration-pipeline/README.md

 # registration-pipeline

 A pipeline to warp *Drosophila* brain images to a template.
+Work in progress

 Uses napari